 - Polymyositis: Polymyositis involves inflammation of the skeletal muscles of both sides of the body.
 Symptoms such as progressive muscle weakness of neck and throat, shoulder, hip and thigh may occur.

-Muscular dystrophy refers to group of hereditary diseases that weakens the muscles associated with movements.
-Muscular dystrophy is caused by defective genes.
-It is caused due to genetic deficiency of the muscle protein called dystrophin.
-There is no specific treatment for any form of muscular dystrophy but certain medications, physical therapy and assistive devices can slow the progress of some forms of muscular dystrophy.
+Muscular dystrophy refers to group of hereditary diseases that weaken the muscles associated with movements.
+Muscular dystrophy is caused by a genetic deficiency of the muscle protein called dystrophin.
+There is no specific treatment for any form of muscular dystrophy, but certain medications, physical therapy, and assistive devices can slow the progress of some forms of muscular dystrophy.
 Tendon release surgery is performed to relieve contractures.
 Muscular dystrophy can occur at infancy or childhood.
 Major forms of muscular dystrophy may include:

-- Duchenne muscular dystrophy - It is the most common kind of muscular dystrophy affecting only boys, between the ages of 2 to 6.
+- Duchenne muscular dystrophy - This is the most common kind of muscular dystrophy affecting only boys between the ages of 2 to 6.
 It is characterized by generalized muscle weakness and muscle wasting first affecting the muscles of the hips, pelvic area, thighs and shoulders and eventually involving all voluntary muscles.

 - Becker muscular dystrophy - This form is similar to duchenne muscular dystrophy.
 It generally occurs between the ages of 2 and 16 but can appear as late as age 25.
-Children's with this condition show generalized weakness and wasting of the muscles of the hips, pelvic area, thighs and shoulders, enlarged calves and heart complications.
+Children with this condition show generalized weakness and wasting of the muscles of the hips, pelvic area, thighs and shoulders, enlarged calves, and heart complications.

-- Emery-Dreifuss muscular dystrophy - The condition usually appears from the childhood to early teen years and affects only males.
-It is characterized by weakness and wasting of shoulder, upper arm and shin muscles and may also cause joint deformities and heart complications.
+- Emery-Dreifuss muscular dystrophy - The condition usually appears from childhood to early teen years and affects only males.
+It is characterized by weakness and wasting of shoulder, upper arm, and shin muscles and may also cause joint deformities and heart complications.

-- Myotonic muscular dystrophy - Myotonic muscular dystrophy (MMD) is also called steinert's disease.
-Muscular dystrophy may begin from birth through adulthood and rarely occurs in the newborns.
-The condition causes inability to relax the muscles and muscle weakness.
+- Myotonic muscular dystrophy - Myotonic muscular dystrophy (MMD) is also called Steinert's disease.
+MMD may appear from infancy through adulthood and rarely occurs in newborns.
+The condition causes inability to relax muscles as well as muscle weakness.

-- Congenital muscular dystrophy - It is a form of muscular dystrophy that is present at birth.
-The condition is characterized with generalized muscle weakness and joint deformities.
+- Congenital muscular dystrophy - This is a form of muscular dystrophy that is present at birth.
+The condition is characterized by generalized muscle weakness and joint deformities.

 Motor neuron diseases

-Spinal muscular atrophy is an inherited disease that attacks the nerve cells called motor neurons characterized by progressive muscle degeneration and weakness.
+Spinal muscular atrophy is an inherited disease that attacks the nerve cells called motor neurons and is characterized by progressive muscle degeneration and weakness.

-- Infantile Progressive Spinal Muscular Atrophy: Infantile progressive spinal muscular atrophy (SMA Type1) is the most severe form and the infants with this type may have poor muscle tone, progressive weakness, lack of head control, trouble swallowing and sucking, and breathing problems.
+- Infantile Progressive Spinal Muscular Atrophy: Infantile progressive spinal muscular atrophy (SMA Type1) is the most severe form.
+Infants with this type may have poor muscle tone, progressive weakness, lack of head control, trouble swallowing and sucking, and breathing problems.

-- Intermediate Spinal Muscular Atrophy: Children's with intermediate spinal muscular atrophy (SMA type 2) may have weakness in arms, legs, upper and lower torso, and often have joint deformities.
+- Intermediate Spinal Muscular Atrophy: Children with intermediate spinal muscular atrophy (SMA type 2) may have weakness in arms, legs, upper and lower torso, and often have joint deformities.